-And forgive us our debts, as we also have forgiven our debtors.
+And forgive us our debts, as

-temptation, but deliver us from evil.
+And do not lead us into temptation, but deliver us from evil.
 [For Yours is the kingdom and

 The Lord's Prayer recognizes God's sovereignty in all the affairs of mankind including the experience of temptation

 as the account of Job indicates (Job 1:6-12).
 Jesus warns Peter accordingly with a

 view towards eschatology: